Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many headaches.

 If you want to increase organic reach on Facebook because you’re short on cash for ads, don’t worry.
 Depending on the content you’re promoting and who you’re targeting, you could potentially reach hundreds more users for as little as $5 or $10.

-For marketers on a budget, we recommend using organic Facebook posts as a testing ground to find which content is worth boosting as a sponsored post.
-See which of your organic posts get the most views, reactions, comments, and shares, then boost the winners.
+You can start by using organic Facebook posts as a testing ground to find which content is worth boosting.
+Observe which of your organic posts get the most views, reactions, comments, and shares, then boost the winners.

 If you haven’t already, experiment with some limited ad spend to increase your Facebook posts’ reach—you may be surprised by the results.